Photo Verification

 The limitations of detection tools become apparent quickly in professional contexts where accuracy matters.

-False negatives are equally problematic in the other direction.
+The same failure happens in the other direction.
 Simple modifications to an AI-generated image, such as screenshotting it, applying a filter, or re-saving at a different compression level, can be enough to fool many detectors.
 The image is still synthetic, but the statistical fingerprints the detector relies on have been disturbed.

 The opacity of the output is another limitation.
 A probability score tells you nothing about why the image was flagged.
 If a detector returns "78% likely AI," you have no way to evaluate that claim independently.
 There is no supporting evidence, no chain of reasoning, and no way for a third party to audit the conclusion.
 In legal, editorial, or forensic contexts, a percentage is not useful evidence.